-On the flip side, be aware that being too self-deprecating can be a turn off people and lower their confidence in your app and your company.
+On the flip side, be aware that being too self-deprecating can be a turn off for people and lower their confidence in your app and your company.

 Be honest with your users, but also give your company some credit too.

-With so many similar inquires, it can be tempting to create a set of canned responses and answer every review with them.
+With so many similar inquiries, it can be tempting to create a set of canned responses and answer every review with them.
 It is helpful to have a standard set of responses ready but remember that your replies will be available for everyone to see.